duracell80/midnight-sectors/README.md

 https://www.youtube.com/watch?v=PIe2auW9EMI

 ### Terms for Hours, Minutes and Seconds
-- Hedron  (A hedron (face) is the second part of the word Octahedron, seems like a large measure)
+- Hedron  (A hedron (face with hands) is the second part of the word Octahedron, seems like a large measure)
-- Sector  (A sector (minute) contains = 1 minute and 40 seconds or 100 seconds)
+- Sector  (A sector (minute) contains = 1 minute and 40 seconds or 100 decimalizable* seconds)
 - Decond  (The way to think of an extended second, or hectosecond)
 - Tick    (An odd  .decond)
 - Tock    (An even .decond)